 Question 4.
 What is your role within your organization?

-- I have a non-technical role and I’ve been tasked with figuring out this accessibility thing – You’ll probably want to start with an Accessibility Audit.
+- I have a non-technical role and I’ve been tasked with figuring out this accessibility thing – You’ll probably want to start with an Accessibility Audit and eventually adopt axe Monitor for reporting.

 - I’m a development team leader – If you’re looking for accessibility tools for your dev team, axe DevTools is a great starting point.